easybuilders/easybuild/docs/Typical_workflow_example_with_WRF.rst

     7) ScaLAPACK/2.0.2-gompi-1.4.10-OpenBLAS-0.2.6-LAPACK-3.4.2  15) WRF/3.5.1-goolf-1.4.10-dmpar
     8) goolf/1.4.10

-For more information, see the other topics discussed in the documentation :ref:`contents`.
+For more information, see the other topics discussed in the documentation (see :ref:`contents`).